List of Marvel Comics characters: I: Icarus

-Icarus is among the many mutants who are resurrected by the Five following the foundation of Krakoa as a sovereign nation.
+Icarus is among the mutants who are resurrected by the Five following the foundation of Krakoa as a mutant nation.

 Powers and abilities of Icarus

-Believed to be descended from the ancient race of Cheyarafim mutants, Icarus possesses red feathered, angel-like wings which allow flight and produce regenerative enzymes allowing him to recover from normally fatal injuries.
-His voice is capable of producing sonic frequency beyond the range of human capability as well as creating multiple sounds or voices at once.
+Icarus is believed to be descended from the Cheyarafim, an ancient subtype of mutants who resemble angels.
+He possesses red feathered, angel-like wings which allow flight and produce regenerative enzymes allowing him to recover from normally fatal injuries.
+He is capable of producing sonic frequency beyond the range of human capability as well as creating multiple sounds at once.